-The festivals of India portray celebrations.
-Rakhi 2020 The festivals of India portray celebration of relationships, their belonging and oneness.
+Raksha Bandhan 2023 – The festivals of India portray celebrations.
+Rakhi 2023 The festivals of India portray celebration of relationships, their belonging and oneness.
 A very special festival Raksha Bandhan is the celebration of a special bond between a sister and a brother.
 This festival, therefore, epitomizes love, affection and feeling of brotherhood.
-This Year Rakhi / Raksha Bandhan celebrates on 3rd August 2020.
+This Year Rakhi / Raksha Bandhan celebrates on 11th August 2023.

 Raksha Bandhan as the name suggests, signifies a bond of protection that is derived from raksha meaning protection and bandhan meaning bound.
 On this day of Shravan Purnima (full moon day of shravan month), sisters tie Rakhi, a sacred amulet made up of silky threads matted together in an appealing style and festooned with beads on their brothers’ wrist.
 It is a way of praying for their brothers’ good health, wealth, happiness and success.
 The brothers, likewise, promise to protect their sisters from danger or evil and also give them a token gift.
 This practice fortifies their protective bond against all ills and odds.